stefanieklogan/Homework18Budget/README.md

 * After cloning this repository, run 'npm install' for dependencies.

-* Create a '.env' file with your MySQL port, username & password for 'budgetDB' database.
+* Create a '.env' file with your MONGODB_URI value with username & password for 'budgetDB' database.

-* Schema and seeds files are available and should be executed prior to application use.

-* To run the application, enter 'node index.js' inside terminal.
+* To run the application, enter 'node server' inside terminal.

 <a name="notes"></a>
 ## Notes